-Whenever one of the rangers at the park hosting the Champion is asked how he’s doing, he replies, “as long as I’m above ground, it’s a good day.”
+Whenever one of the rangers at the park hosting the Champion (my tiny-home-in-a-converted-bus) is asked how he’s doing, he replies, “as long as I’m above ground, it’s a good day.”

 Well.
 OK, and.
 As much as we might appreciate that sentiment, can’t we raise the bar a little higher?

-Last year when I tried out one of those online dating sites, my profile byline was “I wake up happy.”
+Years ago when I experimented with an online dating site, my byline was “I wake up happy.”

 When I realized this Waking Up Happy thing was occuring, I was pleasantly surprised.
 Yet I didn’t take it for granted, because I suffer from chronic low-level depression.
 This whole happiness thing is something I need to actively tend to, not take for granted.

 Loving life can be our “automatic” setting.

 To kick-start the concept we can use a little trick I learned many years ago.
 I call it a Happiness List – an inventory of things or actions that, added up, lean us towards happy.